 Prior to becoming president, Dr. DiPietro served as chancellor of the UT Institute of Agriculture from 2006 to 2010.

 In that role, Dr. DiPietro oversaw UT Extension, AgResearch, the College of Agricultural Sciences and Natural Resources and the College of Veterinary Medicine.
 During his tenure, the institute began interdisciplinary programs such as the Center for Renewable Carbon, the Tennessee Biofuels Initiative and the master's degree in landscape architecture.
 Between 2006 and 2010, external grant support for the Institute of Agriculture increased 30 percent from $26.6 million to $34.8 million annually.

 A veterinarian by training, Dr. DiPietro's research emphasis was veterinary parasitology.
 He earned his bachelor's, doctor of veterinary medicine and master's degrees at the University of Illinois, Urbana.

 Before coming to UT, Dr. DiPietro served as dean of the College of Veterinary Medicine at the University of Florida from 1997 to 2006.
 Prior to that, he rose to tenured professor of veterinary clinical medicine and veterinary pathobiology at the University of Illinois, Urbana, and held administrative positions there including assistant director of the Agriculture Experiment Station and associate dean for research of the College of Veterinary Medicine.

-Dr. DiPietro and his wife, Deb, live in Knoxville and have three children and six grandchildren.
+Dr. DiPietro and his wife, Deb, live in Knoxville and have three children and eight grandchildren.